Criticism of Mormon sacred texts: Existence of golden plates

 Two separate sets of witnesses—a set of three and a set of eight—testified as having seen the golden plates, the record from which the Book of Mormon was translated.
 Critics, including Jerald and Sandra Tanner and the Institute for Religious Research (IRR), note several pieces of evidence that, they argue, call into question the authenticity of the experience.
 These include letters and affidavits in which Martin Harris stated that the Eight Witnesses never saw the plates, and that his own witness was more spiritual than physical.
 Additionally, each of the Three Witnesses (Harris, Cowdery, and David Whitmer) left the church during Smith's lifetime and considered Smith to have been a fallen prophet.
-Harris and Cowdery later returned to the church.

 Apologists note that the witnesses in most cases affirmed their witness until their death, and claim that the aforementioned affidavits and letters are either fraudulent, or otherwise not reliable.
 In 1881, Whitmer, the one witness who never returned to the church, issued an affidavit reaffirming his testimony of the experience.

 Plagiarism

 Richard Abanes, the Tanners, and others state that Smith plagiarized the Book of Mormon, and that it is therefore not divinely inspired.
 Alleged sources include View of the Hebrews by Ethan Smith (published 1823, seven years before the Book of Mormon); The Wonders of Nature by Josiah Priest (published in 1826, four years before the Book of Mormon); the Bible; and the Apocrypha.
 LDS Church leaders Bruce R. McConkie and Spencer W. Kimball counter that repetition from previous texts validates the Book of Mormon because it shows God's consistency and equal revelation to all peoples and fulfills prophecy.
-Moreover, they argue that warnings need be repeated in the face of ageless problems.
+Moreover, they argue that warnings need to be repeated in the face of ageless problems.

 Historicity

 The Book of Mormon purports to be a record of an ancient Israelite migration to the New World.
-The question of whether it is an actual historical work or a work of fiction has long been a source of contention between members of the Latter Day Saint movement and non-members.
 For most adherents of the movement, Book of Mormon historicity is a matter of faith.
 For others, its historicity is not accepted, and specific claims made in the Book of Mormon have been questioned from a number of different perspectives.
 Critics of the historical and scientific claims of the Book of Mormon tend to focus on four main areas: